What is Whey Protein? – Everything You Need to Know

 There’s also fermented whey protein – but that’s less relevant here.

-1. Whey protein has a very high biological value.
-This value indicates how efficiently the human body can use a given protein to build body protein.
-One crucial factor here:
+1. Whey protein has a very high biological value, which indicates how efficiently the body can use the protein to build its own protein.

-2. Whey has a good amino acid profile and contains all essential amino acids (EAAs).
-These are amino acids that the body cannot produce itself and must therefore be obtained from food: isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, valine, and (for infants) histidine.
+2. Whey has a good amino acid profile and contains all essential amino acids (EAAs): isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, valine, and (for infants) histidine.

-4. Last but not least: The protein content of the different whey types is very high, making it a good protein source in a protein-rich diet.
+4. And of course, the protein content of all whey types is very high, making it a solid protein source in a high-protein diet.

 Advantages of whey

-Whey has numerous advantages that make it one of the most popular protein powders:
+Whey has numerous benefits that make it one of the most popular protein powders:

-• high protein content with relatively low fat and carbohydrate content
+• high protein content with relatively low fat and carbs

 • complete amino acid profile